'Left Me In Tears': Struggling Family Says Girl Scout Troop Helped Them Find Hope

 He says he was on his way in to by some items when he stopped and talked to the girls selling cookies.
 That’s when he ended up sharing his story.
 A spokesperson with the Girl Scouts of Western Pennsylvania said the troop didn’t want to be identified and said helping out others is what they do.

-“By the time I came back out of the store they talked about it and decided to give us a donation and a big hug which left me in tears,” Marshall said.
+“By the time I came back out of the store they talked about it and decided to give us a donation and a big hug, which left me in tears,” Marshall said.

 Just something this couple and little Abigail will be forever grateful for.